 Scottish speech doesn’t have a great reputation among English speakers.
 The Scots are regularly used as punchlines for their unintelligible, thick accents, along with their stereotypical kilts and bagpipes.
-But it isn’t just humans who have trouble understanding them.
+But it isn’t just humans who ask themselves “What is Scots?” and who have trouble understanding them.
 Robots have trouble, too:

 In fact, Scottish accents have become a test for voice assistants like Amazon’s Alexa and Apple’s Siri.
 To address this, Google put out an open call for thick Scottish accents so they could try to teach Google Home how to understand them.